joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-10-23-traffic-light-chase.md

 $$ \frac{\Gamma\left(\frac32 + t\right)}{\sqrt{\pi}\Gamma\left(3+t\right)}. $$

-Now, what we are after is the probability of ending the chase by step $T$ or sooner, which is just
+Now, what we are after is the probability of ending the chase by step $T$ or sooner, which is

 $$ P(\text{caught before step}\, T) = \sum_{t=0}^T P(\text{ends in}\, t\,\text{steps}) = 1-2\frac{\Gamma\left(\frac52 + T\right)}{\sqrt{\pi}\Gamma\left(3+T\right)}, $$

-which makes the cumulative probability of escape by step $N$
+which makes the cumulative probability of escape by step $T$

 $$ P(\text{escape in}\,T\,\text{steps or less}) = 2\frac{\Gamma\left(\frac52 + T\right)}{\sqrt{\pi}\Gamma\left(3+T\right)}. $$